hazelcast/hazelcast/hazelcast-documentation/src/JettySessionReplication.md

  - Jetty instance must be running with Java 1.6 or higher.
  - Session objects that need to be clustered have to be Serializable.
- - Hazelcast Jetty Web Session Replication is built on top of jetty-nosql module.
-This module (jetty-nosql-<*jettyversion*>.jar) needs to be added to $JETTY_HOME/lib/ext
+ - Hazelcast Jetty Web Session Replication is built on top of `jetty-nosql` module.
+This module (`jetty-nosql-<*jettyversion*>.jar`) needs to be added to `$JETTY_HOME/lib/ext`.
    This module can be found [here](http://mvnrepository.com/artifact/org.eclipse.jetty/jetty-nosql)

 #### How Jetty Session Replication works

-Jetty Session Replication in Hazelcast Enterprise is a Hazelcast Module where each created `HttpSession` Object's state kept in Hazelcast Distributed Map.
+Jetty Session Replication in Hazelcast Enterprise is a Hazelcast Module where each created `HttpSession` Object's state is kept in Hazelcast Distributed Map.

 As the session data are in Hazelcast Distributed Map, you can use all the available features offered by Hazelcast Distributed Map implementation such as MapStore and WAN Replication.

-Jetty Web Session Replication run in two different modes:
+Jetty Web Session Replication runs in two different modes:

 - **P2P** where all Jetty instances launch its own Hazelcast Instance and join to the Hazelcast Cluster and,
 - **Client/Server** mode where all Jetty instances put/retrieve the session data to/from an existing Hazelcast Cluster.